ldpgh/pyMiniSupport/README.md

 # pyMiniSupport
-It contains all the helper functions needed in most of my projects.
+The module contains helper functions needed in my projects.